Data Driven Marketing

 A sales funnel is all the steps that lead someone from hearing about you for the first time to becoming a lead, getting interested in your products or services and buying.
 Then buying again and again.

-There’s five funnels that I use on a regular basis and I’m going to talk you through them and how to know which one you should use.
+There are five funnels that I use on a regular basis, and I’m going to talk you through them and how to know which one you should use.
 These funnels are:

-There’s a whole lot of other funnels out there (e.g. Ask Funnel, FBA review funnel, FB messenger, Free + Shipping) and there’s tons of variations of all these funnels, but these are the ones I find to be the most common.
+There are a whole lot of other funnels out there (e.g. Ask Funnel, FBA review funnel, FB messenger, Free + Shipping), and there are tons of variations of all these funnels, but these are the ones I find to be the most common.

 Tripwire is one of the simplest funnels, but it’s unbelievably underused.
 Anybody selling an info product should have a tripwire funnel set up.